solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ### Opening a support ticket

-If you need assistance with an Azure Database for PostgreSQL Flexible Server issue, [open an Azure support ticket](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) with Microsoft.
-Be sure to select the correct product and provide as much information as possible, so the proper resources is assigned to your ticket.
+For assistance with an Azure Database for PostgreSQL Flexible Server issue, [open an Azure support ticket](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) with Microsoft.
+Be sure to select the correct product and provide as much information as possible, so the proper resources is assigned to the ticket.

 ![This image shows how to open a detailed support ticket for Microsoft from the Azure portal.](media/open-a-support%20ticket.png "Opening a detailed support ticket for Microsoft")